internetguru/blog/source/_drafts/docker-hub-multi-architecture-docker-image.md

 This command will build and push the multi-architecture Docker image to your Docker Hub account, making it available for your students to use.

-Keep in mind that the build process for multiple architectures might take longer than building for a single architecture.
+{% note info %}
 Once the process is complete, you can verify the supported architectures by visiting your image's page on Docker Hub or by using the `docker manifest inspect` command.
+{% endnote %}

-## Step 6: Retrieve the Docker Image Name for Use in gitlab-ci.yml
+## Step 5: Retrieve the Docker Image Name for Use in gitlab-ci.yml

 Once your multi-architecture Docker image has been successfully built and pushed to Docker Hub, you'll need the image name to configure your `gitlab-ci.yml` file.
 The image name should follow this format: